-ST. PETERSBURG — Emma Couture's spent the last four months practicing her poker face.
+ST. PETERSBURG — Emma Couture has spent the past four months practicing her poker face.

-Her episode of the iconic game show finally made it on TV Thursday night.
-Since then, Couture has been receiving well-wishes from around the country.
+Her episode of the iconic game show finally made it on TV on Thursday night.
+Since then, Emma has been receiving well-wishes from around the country.

 "We've heard from people I went to high school with, people I went to elementary school with, cousins I haven't seen in 30 years," said Emma's mother, Wilma Norton, who works for St. Petersburg College.
 "People who don't even know her were sending her congratulatory messages."

-Couture, whose father works for the St. Petersburg Times, says she's been watching Jeopardy "pretty much since I was born" and jumped at the chance to be on the show when she saw ads for Kids Week.
+Emma, whose father Peter Couture works for the St. Petersburg Times, says she's been watching Jeopardy "pretty much since I was born" and jumped at the chance to be on the show when she saw ads for Kids Week.

 "We had a great family vacation, and then it was capped off by Emma winning her game," Norton said.